eigenhombre/organa/README.md

 doesn't support Org Mode, and I am simply not that fond of Ruby and its related ecosystems.
 Also I have a number of customizations relating to handling images that I'm unlikely to easily get working with Jekyll.

+## Why not another existing site generator?

+Probably there are some great ones out there.
+I tend to have really specific wishes around Web site functionality, and this is the easiest way I've found to fulfill those.

 # Implementation